Have We Reached The Tipping Point For Residential Curriculum Model Adoption?

 Fast forward to the most recent 10th and 11th Institutes in 2016 and 2017, and we’ve begun to notice a shift towards the Early Majority.
 You now find sessions on curriculum at almost all of the major professional associations.
-We, at Roompact, have heard more from campuses interested in our curriculum software and educational and consulting services.
+I have heard more from campuses interested in curriculum software and my educational and consulting services.
 And finally, the Residential Curriculum Institute is more popular than ever.
 This seems to indicate we may be reaching a tipping point.

 The concept of a “tipping point” in sociology was first used by Morton Grodzins in the 1960s when he adapted its use from the physical sciences.
 A tipping point is an event or point in time at which an idea or phenomenon reaches a critical mass such that subsequent adoption or change occurs very rapidly.
 In 2006 Malcolm Gladwell brought this concept to a more popular audience in his work, The Tipping Point: How Little Things Can Make a Big Difference.

 So have we reached a tipping point?
 From our vantage point we have.
 The curricular approach is not longer a niche idea, but one that has gone mainstream.
 What do you think?